jkenlooper/piecemaker/README.md

 A jigsaw puzzle pieces generator that levels the playing field.

-Currently in use by [Puzzle Massive](http://puzzle.massive.xyz) to create puzzles with 5000+ pieces.

 It creates jigsaw puzzle pieces in multiple formats: svg, jpg, and png.
 The number and size of pieces are set by passing the script different options.
 It takes a while to run if doing a lot of pieces.
 Extra JSON files are created